-An annual volunteer programme is organised by the PCV in conjunction with the Borough Council.
-In recent years work has included fencing construction and repairs, rhododendron and sycamore removal, bracken clearance.
-The programme has recently been extended to include tree and wild flower planting as part of the woodland management plan.
+In recent years volunteer work has included fencing construction and repairs, rhododendron and sycamore removal, bracken clearance.
+The programme was extended to include tree and wild flower planting as part of the woodland management plan.

-In terms of on site interpretation, the park is well served by a series of very informative panels which provide the visitor with details about the park's history and development together with route maps for the way marked trails.
+In terms of on-site interpretation, the park is well served by a series of very informative panels which provide the visitor with details about the park's history and development together with route maps for the way marked trails.